 28 DEC 2017

-VISITING THE ELAND BUSH-TAMERS OF CAPE TOWN
+VISIT THE ELAND BUSH-TAMERS OF CAPE TOWN

 The Eland, an iconic Cape species, whose cultural significance stretching back into Khoi San culture, is experience a revival.
 An environmental & training programme, the Gantouw Project, has re-introduced them to the city.

-Post fire: insect Survivor & Floral Thriver
+Insect Survivor & Floral Thriver